Gossip-based Information Spreading in Mobile Networks: Introduction

 \subsection{Summary of Contributions}

-In this work, we intend to develop a more general framework for the study of the information spreading in mobile networks.
+Motivated by the existing study, we intend to develop a more general analytical framework for gossip-based information spreading in mobile networks which can address various types of mobility patterns, and admits wider applicability concerning transmission radius and network connectivity.
 The main contributions of this paper are summarized below.

 \begin{enumerate} \item Based on a ``move-and-gossip" information spreading model, we propose a new metric, mobile conductance, which represents the capability of a mobile network to conduct information flows.
-Mobile conductance is dependent not only on the network geometry structure, but also on the mobility patterns.
-Facilitated by the definition of mobile conductance, the mobile spreading time for a generic mobility model is derived.
+Mobile conductance is dependent not only on the network structure, but also on the mobility patterns.
+Facilitated by the definition of mobile conductance, a general result on the mobile spreading time is derived for a class of mobile networks modeled by stationary Markovian evolving graphs, with a less stringent requirement on node transmission range and network connectivity.